Kingxukai/linux/Documentation/leds/ledtrig-usbport.rst

 USB port LED trigger
 ====================

-This LED trigger can be used for signalling to the user a presence of USB device in a given port.
+This LED trigger can be used for signalling to the woke user a presence of USB device in a given port.
 It simply turns on LED when device appears and turns it off when it disappears.